3v0k4/contact-page/blog-nextjs/_micro-posts/2024-10-03-risking-millions-on-coin-flips.md

 Therefore, the probability of getting one tails out of two flips is 2/4 (ie, case 3. and 4.).

-That is described by the Binomial Distribution where n is the number of trails (coins) and k is the number of successes (tails):
+That is described by the Binomial Distribution where n is the number of trials (coins) and k is the number of successes (tails):

 ```
 p = n! / [k! * (n - k)!] * (1/2)^n